ntanis-dev/essentials-for-spotify/README.md

 ## Notes

-**Sonos** speakers cannot be controlled, this is a Spotify limitation.
+**Sonos** speakers cannot be controlled through this plugin, this is a Spotify Web API limitation.

 I started this project in plain JavaScript, then halfway through rewrote the buttons and dials in TypeScript.\
 However I never had the grit to port the rest, so now it’s a hybrid mess, sorry about that. 😁\